 A boil is a skin infection that begins with a reddened and tender area and eventually the area becomes firm, hard and becomes more tender.
 The center of the boil will turn soft and filled with white blood cells coming from the bloodstream to eliminate the infection.
-The build up of white blood cells, bacteria and proteins is called pus.
+The build up of white blood cells, bacteria and proteins is pus.

 Types of boils

 - Furuncle or carbuncle.
 A furuncle has one or more openings on the skin and the person will have fever or chills while a carbuncle is a large abscess on clumps of hair follicles and develops a hard lump on the skin.

 - Cystic acne is a type of abscess that develops if there is blockage of the oil ducts and develops infection which usually happens on the face.

 - Hidradenitis suppurativa involves multiple abscesses that develops under the armpits and sometimes in the groin area due to inflammation of the sweat glands.